flexera-public/bulk-rightlink10-enablement/README.md

 ```

-###Notes
+### Notes
--	Be careful using "-ServerName" parameter when using bulk enablement script, as it will result in multiple servers being renamed to the same value.
+-	Be careful using "-ServerName" parameter when using bulk enablement script, as it will result in multiple servers being renamed to the same value, unless they are uniquely specified (ie. with a CSV)
 -	When specifiying a ServerTemplate (via Name or Href), be mindful of the required inputs.
 If the ServerTemplate has required inputs, those inputs will need to be set via the "-Inputs" parameter.
-This is why the RightLink 10.4.0 Windows Base ServerTemplate is recommended.
+This is why the latest RightLink 10.x.x Windows Base ServerTemplate is recommended.
 -	Do not confuse "-Credential" with the "-Username" & "-Password" parameters.
 The "-Credential" parameter is required and is expecting a PSCredential, used to remotely connect to each target server via WinRM.
 The "-Username" & "-Password" parameters specify the local service account to run the Righlink Service.

-##Example Enablement
+## Example Enablement

-####Set Target Servers Inline
+#### Set Target Servers Inline
 ```
 $URL = 'https://raw.githubusercontent.com/rs-services/bulk-rightlink10-enablement/windows/rightlink.bulk.enable.ps1'
 $WC = New-Object System.Net.WebClient
 $wc.DownloadFile($URL,"C:\Temp\rightlink.bulk.enable.ps1")
 cd C:\Temp

-.\rightlink.bulk.enable.ps1 -TargetServers "server1,server2,10.3.1.89" -Credential contoso\administrator -RefreshToken "bfae...7695" -DeploymentName "RL-Testing" -ServerTemplatename "RightLink 10.4.0 Windows Base" -CloudType "amazon"
+.\rightlink.bulk.enable.ps1 -TargetServers "server1,server2,10.3.1.89" -Credential contoso\administrator -RefreshToken "bfae...7695" -DeploymentName "RL-Testing" -ServerTemplatename "RightLink 10.6.0 Windows Base" -CloudType "amazon"
 ```

-####Set Target Servers via AD query
+#### Set Target Servers via AD query
 -	requires the ActiveDirectory PowerShell module to be installed on the server running the Enablement script
 ```
 $URL = 'https://raw.githubusercontent.com/rs-services/bulk-rightlink10-enablement/windows/rightlink.bulk.enable.ps1'